SanjibaniSamal-10/Build-Your-Own-AI-Agent-Framework/README.md

 #  Build-Your-Own AI Agent Framework – AgentFlow

 AgentFlow is a **custom-built AI Agent Framework** (not just an application) that orchestrates **agentic workflows from input to output**.
-The framework enables users to **define task flows composed of multiple agents**, execute them reliably, monitor execution, and audit results.
+The framework enables users to **define task flows composed of multiple agents**, execute them reliably, monitor execution, and audit results using Apache-based messaging and orchestration..

 AgentFlow is built **without using existing agent frameworks** such as **crew.ai, AutoGen, or n8n**, and integrates **Apache technologies** for messaging and orchestration.
 It is designed to support **Intel® OpenVINO™ optimizations** for ML-based agents.